 By contrast, COVID-19's greatest weakness is the fact that it is not fatal to children and young adults.
 Moreover, reports from Emergency Room doctors indicate that those young adults who do need intensive treatment exhibit a characteristic pattern of high-dose use of nonsteroidal anti-inflammatory drugs (NSAIDs, e.g., Ibuprofen) to treat fever.
 That's consistent with findings from the 1918 Spanish Flu pandemic that discovered misuse of aspirin made patients worse, and another study that reports NSAIDs inhibit antibody production.
 Although these doctors are recommending acetaminophen (e.g., Tylenol), they are ignoring the fact that acetaminophen for aggressive treatment of fever is also dangerous.
 Our view is that acetaminophen is toxic to the liver, and NSAIDs are toxic to the gastrointestinal tract, therefore young adults would do better to treat fevers exceeding 104F with an ice bath, rather than these toxic drugs.

-The Moral Politics of COVID-19 Response Acting on the advice of public health officials, San Francisco has ordered residents to shelter in place.
-Boston, Los Angeles, and New York City are adopting similar measures in their cities, largely because this is exactly the approach that saved Shanghai and Beijing from the epidemic that engulfed Wuhan.
-It's also been the Italian strategy, and it might work in Eastern Europe and the European Union countries that have historical experiences with fascist enforcement of socialism.
+The Moral Politics of COVID-19 Response The country of New Zealand, after claiming 102 straight days with no new cases of COVID, recently discovered 4 in one family.
+So they've returned to lockdowns, largely because this is exactly the approach that saved Shanghai and Beijing from the epidemic that engulfed Wuhan.
+It was also the Italian strategy, and it might work in Eastern Europe and the European Union countries that have historical experiences with fascist enforcement of socialism.